weinstockj/PRS/README.md

 - Coordinate Ascent Variational Inference (CAVI) for posterior effect size estimation
 - Neural network models to learn the relationship between functional annotations and genetic effect sizes

+## PRSFNN runner

+Note: this Julia module is used for running PRSFNN in individual LD blocks and training the neural network.
+To run PRSFNN genome-wide is an HPC environment, see our workflow [here](https://github.com/weinstockj/PRSFNN-runner).

 ## Installation

 ```julia